hashids/.github/profile/README.md

 ### Is the new algorithm a drop-in replacement for Hashids?

 No. Sqids produces different IDs.
-We advise to use it only on new projects or if you are not dealing with any existing IDs.
+We advise to use it only on new projects or if you are not using any pre-generated IDs.

 ### Has every existing language been upgraded to the new algorithm?

 No. Upgrading repos is an on-going process.
 You can see the progress [here](https://github.com/orgs/sqids/repositories).
-If you'd like to contribute to a new language or an existing repository, please reach out to one of the maintainers.
+If you'd like to [contribute to a new language or an existing repository](https://github.com/sqids/sqids-spec#-porting-to-a-new-language), please reach out to one of the maintainers.

 ### When can I start using Sqids?